-Alternatively, you can read the children’s services complaints procedure for detailed guidance.
+Alternatively, you can click here to read the children’s services complaints procedure for detailed guidance.

-The MOMO app is also available for children and young people to reference.
+The Mind of My Own (MOMO) app is also available for children and young people to reference.
 Please click here to find out more about MOMO.

-Where formal complaints are received, we ask for independent people (those who do not work for children’s services) to help us solve the complaint.
-A senior manager will then send you a copy of the independent report and a letter informing you how we will resolve your complaint.
-We can also meet with you and your advocate to explain this in more detail, if preferred.
+A senior manager will then send you a copy of the independent report and a letter, informing you how we will resolve your complaint.
+We can also meet with you and your advocate to explain this in more detail, if prefered.

 If you are still unhappy with the results of your complaints, you can escalate this to a review panel.
-Three independent people, who have not dealt with the complaint previously, will meet you, alongside the independent people from the formal complaint and someone from children’s services.
-They will ask questions to discover what we have done to sort your problem out previously.
+Three independent people, who have not dealt with the complaint previously, will meet you.
+The independent people from the formal complaint and someone from children’s services will also be there.
+They will ask questions to discover what we have done to sort out your problem previously.

-After the meeting, the panel will write a report to say what they think children’s services needs to do to sort out the complaint.
+After the meeting, the panel will write a report to say what they think children’s services need to do to sort out the complaint.
 This is the final stage of the council’s complaint process.

 Local government ombudsman

 If you remain unhappy with the council’s response, after the first three stages have been completed, you can take your complaint to the local government ombudsman.
 They can give you advice and help you with your complaint.